MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### Image

-The image associated with this MapIcon.
+Specifies the image associated with this icon.

 _See also:_ [MapImage](MapImage-class.md)